 Lucinda Southern is media editor at Adweek, where she covers the business of media including publishers, social media platforms and digital transformation.
-Before joining Adweek in 2020, Lucinda spent 5 years at Digiday.
-Lucinda holds an MA from the University of Bristol.
+Before joining Adweek in 2020, Lucinda spent five years at Digiday.
+Lucinda holds an M.A. from the University of Bristol.

 Google’s FLoC 2.0, Topics, Trade Effectiveness for Privacy Compliance